Dr. Elena Procario-Foley

 Head of the Shar'i Court in Jerusalem, Kadi Zahalka is an accomplished judge, lecturer, author and activist.
 He has filled several important positions in the Shar'i court system, including that of Director.
 Kadi Zahalka obtained his LLB from Tel Aviv University, and his MA (summa cum laude) from the Hebrew University in Jerusalem, where he is now completing his PhD thesis on the Muslim Minority Jurisprudence Doctrine (Fiqh al Aqalliyyat).

 Dr. Mary Christine Athans, BVM, PhD will explore how Heschel and Merton integrated spirituality and the quest for social justice.Co-sponsor: the Iona Spirituality Institute

 Prepare for the presidential election as Rabbi Brad Hirschfield, president of the National Center for Jewish Learning

-on Political Participation reflect on the role religious belief plays in peoples' lives as they engage questions
+Political Participation reflect on the role religious belief plays in peoples' lives as they engage questions of civic

 Co-Sponsor: American Jewish Committee, Westchester/Fairfield Regional Office

 Author and photojournalist Neal Bascomb describes his research about the hunt for, and capture of Adolf Eichmann, the operational manager for the mass murder of Europe's Jews by the Nazi Party during WWII.